|

 From Interstellar Clouds to Protostellar Clouds

-Interstellar Cloud
+Begin With Interstellar Cloud

-(tens or hundreds of thousands AUs across)
+tens or hundreds of thousands AUs across

 relatively stable, because pressure is more sensitive to the size